Cell Press

 Cell Press is an all-science publisher of over 50 scientific journals across the life, physical, earth, and health sciences, both independently and in partnership with scientific societies.
-Many of Cell Press's journals are among the most reputable in their fields.
 Cell Press was founded and is currently based in Cambridge, MA, and has offices across the United States, Europe, and Asia under its parent company Elsevier.

 History

-Benjamin Lewin founded Cell in January 1974, under the aegis of MIT Press.
+Benjamin Lewin founded Cell.
 He then bought the title and established an independent Cell Press in 1986.
 The company spun off new journals as follows: Neuron in March 1988; Immunity in April 1994; and Molecular Cell in December 1997.
 Benjamin Lewin left in October 1999, after having sold Cell Press to Elsevier the previous April.